-We’re pleased to present the award-winning L’Occitane Mediterranean Olive Tree, on display at their flagship New York shop.
-We provided the custom fabricated tree that is now part of the immersive concept store.
+We’re pleased to present the award-winning L’Occitane Mediterranean Olive Tree, which was on display at their flagship New York shop.
+We provided the custom fabricated tree that became part of the immersive concept store.

-The entire shop was created to be experimental and disruptive – a new way to engage shoppers who are used to buying things online.
-The interactive elements include a rain shower sink, free hand massages, virtual reality headsets, and a trio of yellow bikes in front of a Provencial French backdrop.
-Selfie opportunities are everywhere – including the L’Occitane Mediterranean Olive Tree by TreeScapes!
+The entire shop was created to be experimental and disruptive – a new way to engage shoppers who were used to buying things online.
+The interactive elements included a rain shower sink, free hand massages, virtual reality headsets, and a trio of yellow bikes in front of a Provencial French backdrop.
+Selfie opportunities were everywhere – including the L’Occitane Mediterranean Olive Tree by TreeScapes!

-The symbolism is so important to L’Occitane that the brand uses a specific olive tree from the Valensole Farm (in Provence) as a signature element in their branding.
-It’s even featured on their shopping bags!
+The symbolism is so important to L’Occitane that the brand used a specific olive tree from the Valensole Farm (in Provence) as a signature element in their branding.
+It was even featured on their shopping bags!

-The store’s design and components have already won multiple awards, including Retail Design Institute’s 2018 Store of the Year.
+The store’s design and components had won multiple awards, including Retail Design Institute’s 2018 Store of the Year.

 •A “rain-shower” sink: customers can test-and-play with products beneath a shower of water from an illuminated canopy above

-“Adjacent to the sink is a curved communal bench is set at the base of a Mediterranean Olive Tree.
-Here, guests are invited to sit under the tree canopy and be transported to the lavender field of Provence via VR headsets.”
+A communal bench is set beneath a Mediterranean Olive tree.
+Here, guests are invited to sit under the tree canopy and be transported to the lavender field of Provence via VR headsets.

-Our L’Occitane Mediterranean Olive Tree is so realistic that it fools many into thinking it’s a real living tree!
+Our L’Occitane Mediterranean Olive Tree was so realistic that it fooled many into thinking it was a real living tree!
 We can’t think of a better compliment on our design and creation…

 If you’d like a more detailed view of the shop – and our L’Occitane Mediterranean Olive Tree – check out this video from the Grand Opening: